 There are a few defining characteristics of carbonara, and then there are many optional things.
 Out of these options, almost all of them are hotly debated, so if anyone wants to make a fuss in the comments, it's all good.

-The bacon is most often guanciale in Italy, which is a type of bacon made from the hog jowl, as opposed to the belly.
+The bacon is most often guanciale in Italy, which is a type of bacon made from the pork jowl, as opposed to the belly.
 It can also be found with pancetta, or with smoked "streaky" bacon, like most commonly found in the USA.

 Even the egg portion varies from one recipe to the next.
 Some use only the yolks, some only the whole eggs, and then there are recipes with a mix of both.